ComposableFi/composable/frame/currency-factory/README.md

 # Overview

-Currency pallet allows to create new sovereign(local consensus) currencies(assets).
+Currency pallet allows to create new sovereign(local consensus) currencies(assets) from thin air.

 Each currency falls into one of next categories: